The Modern Aircraft

 As a perfect companion of a modern connected aircraft, Axinom CDS allows automatic deployment and orchestration of independent micro-services for multiple use-cases such as cockpit or cabin data, weather services, sensor systems, predictive maintenance and many more.

 Scaling can be achieved in two ways – horizontally, i.e. running some components in the cloud and some on-premises, or dividing them into two machines, and vertically, i.e. adding more physical resources such as RAM or CPUs to the server or re-configuring virtual machines.

 The solution has been designed to support bidirectional delivery of content.
 Hence, uploading of content and data from on-ground servers, as well as offloading of data from cockpit and cabin systems from on-board servers can be achieved seamlessly.

 To reduce the amount of data and time that is needed for the transfers, Axinom CDS compares the content sets and updates only the modifications.
 In addition, it keeps track of content versions.

 Axinom CDS manages disconnections during synchronization, in case of interruptions.
 It allows the successfully synchronized part of the content to be already used on board.
 Moreover, as soon as the allowed connection is available again, it resumes the synchronization.

 The present-day data delivery systems can’t cater to the aircraft of tomorrow that will be a flying IoT device.
 The sheer amount of information and agility required from these modern vessels make current solutions obsolete.

-that enables quick and fast service delivery and deployment, while allowing the ever-growing amount of data across communication pipes.
+Moving forward, we can evidently see the need for a solution that enables quick and fast service delivery and deployment, while allowing the ever-growing amount of data across communication pipes.
 In contrast to the traditional methods, an automated solution like Axinom CDS can drastically reduce delivery cycles and enable revenue generation through ancillary mediums.